biopragmatics/oquat/docs/invalids/prefix/envo.md

-# neurolex
+# envo: Environment Ontology

+This page summarize the different resources that reference `envo` but use local unique identifiers that do not match the standard pattern of ^\d{7,8}$.
+Of the 3 resources,
-The following 2 variants were found: ['ENVO', 'EnvO']
+2 variants on the standard prefix were found: ['ENVO', 'EnvO'].

-## `enm`
+## `enm`: eNanoMapper Ontology

-Identifiers for this prefix are given correctly in eNanoMapper Ontology.
+Identifiers for this prefix are given incorrectly correctly in `enm`.

 | external_xref   |   usages_count | usages                                                |
 |-----------------|----------------|-------------------------------------------------------|
 | `ENVO:cjm`      |              1 | [ENVO:00005774](https://bioregistry.io/ENVO:00005774) |

-## `envo`
+## `envo`: Environment Ontology

-Identifiers for this prefix are given correctly in Environment Ontology.
+Identifiers for this prefix are given incorrectly correctly in `envo`.

 | external_xref   |   usages_count | usages                                                                                                       |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------|
 | `EnvO:EnvO`     |              2 | [ENVO:00002036](https://bioregistry.io/ENVO:00002036), [ENVO:01000739](https://bioregistry.io/ENVO:01000739) |
 | `ENVO:cjm`      |              2 | [ENVO:00005774](https://bioregistry.io/ENVO:00005774), [ENVO:2000000](https://bioregistry.io/ENVO:2000000)   |

-## `pato`
+## `pato`: Phenotype And Trait Ontology

-Identifiers for this prefix are given correctly in Phenotype And Trait Ontology.
+Identifiers for this prefix are given incorrectly correctly in `pato`.

 | external_xref   |   usages_count | usages                                                                                                                                                        |
 |-----------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|